junnama/wp-plugin-list-base-object/README.md

-# List Base Object \- plugin for WprdPress
+# List Base Object \- plugin for WordPress

 This plugin provides the function to add table and show list and edit screen to WordPress\.